viktor-ece/DocRun/README.md

 When a physical obstruction is detected, DocRun verifies it with an Intel RealSense depth camera and deploys a robotic arm (LeRobot SO101) to clear it — closing the loop from diagnosis to automated resolution.

-Change the document, the diagnostic behavior changes.
+Update the doc, update the diagnosis.
 No retraining, no hardcoded rules.

 ## System Flow